Toyonobori: International Wrestling Enterprise (1967–1970)

 Along with most of the former Tokyo Pro wrestlers, Toyonobori joined International Wrestling Enterprise, which had been founded in the meantime on October 21, 1966, by Isao Yoshiwara and Hiro Matsuda and which had its first card in Osaka on January 5, 1967, in conjunction with Tokyo Pro.
 IWE then started surpassing the dominance of the JWA in Japanese wrestling.

 On December 19, 1968, Toyonobori was defeated by Billy Robinson in a round-robin tournament to become the first IWA World Heavyweight Champion, the first Japanese-based world heavyweight championship in professional wrestling history.

 On May 18, 1969, Toyonobori and Shozo Kobayashi, nicknamed Strong Kobayashi, defeated Ivan Strogoff and Jean Ferré in the Élysée Montmartre in Paris, France, to become the inaugural IWA World Tag Team Champions.

 On February 11, 1970, Toyonobori announced his retirement at an IWE event.

 New Japan Pro-Wrestling (1972–1973)

 In March 1972, when Inoki left JWA to form New Japan Pro-Wrestling, Toyonobori came out of retirement to help give the promotion name value.
 His last match was on February 20, 1973, a win over Bruno Bekkar in Yokohama, more than three years after his original retirement ceremony.

 Death

-Toyonobori died on July 1, 1998, due to heart failure.
+Toyonobori died of heart failure on July 1, 1998, at age the of 67.